U.S., Canada, others name first players to Olympic men's rosters

 While final Olympic rosters aren’t expected until sometime around January, fans can narrow down their own lists sooner.
 Each country must submit its long list of 50 players by Oct.
 15.

 The 2022 Olympic men’s hockey tournament is set for Feb.
 9, while the gold-medal game is scheduled for Feb.
-20. There’s a January deadline for the NHL and/or NHLPA to pull out of the 2022 Winter Olympics if COVID numbers escalate.
+20. There’s a January 10 deadline for the NHL/NHLPA to pull out of the 2022 Winter Olympics if COVID numbers escalate.

 [Olympic men’s roster projections: U.S. / Canada]